jurgen-kluft/ccode/README.md

 3. `cmake -DCMAKE_BUILD_TYPE=DEBUG`
 4. `make`

-For Visual Studio build files (on Windows):
+For Visual Studio build files (on Windows, Visual Studio is the default generator):

-1. `go run cbase.go`
+1. `go run cbase.go --dev=vs2022`
+2. cd into `target/msdev`
-2. In the root of your package you now should have a `cbase_test.sln` solution file
+3. You now should have Visual Studio solution and project files

-For Tundra:
+For Tundra build files (on Mac and Linux, Tundra is the default generator):

 1. `go run cbase.go --dev=tundra`
 2. cd into `target/tundra`